 - Extraction: Getting the data from a certain source

 - Load: Forwarding the data to the system

-This solution is good for migrating data from one source to another when the data doesn’t need to be at your disposal in real-time.
-Normally ETL software is handling the data in batches instead of real-time.
+This solution is good for migrating data from one source to another when the data doesn’t need to be at your disposal in real time.
+Normally, ETL software handles the data in batches instead of in real-time.
 However, ETL is not a solution when you need to have more than two connections at a time.
-It is faster than coding integrations, however, not the most state-of-art integration solution.
+It is faster than coding integrations; however, not the most state-of-the-art integration solution.